joaovictorlopezpereira/YouTube-Scraper-DataBank/README.md

 # Youtube-Scraper-DataBank

-This repository is dedicated to the final project of the "Databases 1" course at the Federal University of Rio de Janeiro.
+This repository is dedicated to the final project of the "Databases 1" course at the Federal University of Rio de Janeiro (UFRJ).

 It contains a Conceptual Entity-Relationship Diagram (ERD), a Logical diagram, and includes a Physical implementation in MySQL for a database that stores information about trending YouTube videos.